-We have chosen to take a very conservative approach with this plan, not yet knowing where our staffing numbers will stabilize due to budget constraints.
+We have chosen to take a very conservative approach with this plan, not yet knowing where our staffing numbers will stabilize due to budget constraints and lasting impacts of the pandemic.
 We predict modest increases in the percentage of participants who make changes in practices because we do not yet know how many FTE and resources we will be able to commit.
 We prefer to be realistic and not promise what we cannot deliver.
-Data from 2014-2019 has given us the performance records needed to more accurately predict future outcomes.
+Data from 2014-2020 has given us the performance records needed to more accurately predict future outcomes.
 Future plans of work will be modified to reflect these data.